IamNaeto/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 18-letteronly Display all lines of the file /etc/ssh/sshd_config starting with a letter and include capital letters as well.

 File 19-AZ Display Script replace all characters A and c from input to Z and e respectively.

+File 20-hiago Create a script that removes all letters c and C from input.